tlverse/causalglm/README.md

 ### Robust nonparametric inference for the RR
+This method is useful for assessing heterogenity in the relative treatment effect.

 Let V be the random vector obtained by applying the user-specified formula mapping to W.

 Consider the poisson log likelihood type risk function: